ishriya/traefik_vnf/README.md

-# traefik_vnf - Local host implementation
+# Traefik VNF - Local host implementation

 Traefik is a reverse proxy and load balancer.
 This scenario explains how to use traefik to balance the load between two http servers.